CtrlK

 Distinctiveness Conflict Risk

-The GCP context and 'firewall rule' specificity provides some distinctiveness from generic skills, but the lack of detail about what kind of firewall rules or specific GCP services could cause overlap with other GCP or networking skills.
+The mention of 'GCP' and 'firewall rule' provides some specificity that distinguishes it from generic skills, but the lack of detail about what kind of firewall rules (VPC, hierarchical, etc.) or specific GCP contexts could cause overlap with other GCP networking skills.

 2 / 3